bnookala/candle/README.md

 	node server/server.js -p [port]

-Where [port] is a requiremed argument, and a number.
+Where [port] is a required argument, and a number.

 Visiting 127.0.0.1:[port] with a client connected will present you the administration page.